Gimli Glider: Aftermath

 Following Air Canada's internal investigation, Captain Pearson was demoted for six months, and First Officer Quintal was suspended for two weeks for allowing the accident to happen.
 Three maintenance workers were also suspended.
 Following a successful appeal against their suspensions, Pearson and Quintal were assigned as crew members aboard another Air Canada flight.
 In 1985, Pearson and Quintal were awarded the first ever Fédération Aéronautique Internationale Diploma for Outstanding Airmanship.
 Several attempts by other crews who were given the same circumstances in a simulator at Vancouver resulted in crashes.
 Quintal was promoted to captain in 1989.
 Pearson remained with Air Canada for ten years and then moved to flying for Asiana Airlines; he retired in 1995.
 Maurice Quintal died at the age of 68 on September 24, 2015, in Saint-Donat, Quebec.

 The aircraft was temporarily repaired at Gimli and flew out two days later to be fully repaired at a maintenance base in Winnipeg.
 The aircraft was returned to service with Air Canada after the full repair.

 The 1995 television movie Falling from the Sky: Flight 174 is loosely based on this event.

 The Discovery Channel Canada / National Geographic TV series Mayday covered the accident in a 2008 episode titled "Gimli Glider".
 The episode featured interviews with survivors, including Pearson and Quintal, and a dramatic flight recreation.

 Retirement

 C-GAUN parked at Mojave Airport & Spaceport in February 2008 (C-GAUN's Air Canada livery was subsequently removed.)

 After almost 25 years of service, C-GAUN flew its last revenue flight on January 1, 2008.
 The Gimli Glider then began its final voyage on January 24, 2008, as AC7067, from Montreal Trudeau to Tucson International Airport and final flight to retirement at California's Mojave Airport.
-The flight was captained by Jean-Marc Bélanger, a former head of the Air Canada Pilots Association; captains Robert Pearson and Maurice Quintal were also on board, as were three of the six flight attendants from Flight 143.
+The flight was captained by Jean-Marc Bélanger, a former head of the Air Canada Pilots Association; captains Pearson and Quintal were also on board, as were three of the six flight attendants from Flight 143.

 That summer, on July 23, 2008, the 25th anniversary of the accident, pilots Pearson and Quintal were celebrated in a parade in Gimli, and a mural was dedicated to commemorate the landing.